CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

 5. Reduce the height of the template cell such that all nine manufacturers fit without a scrollbar.
 To do this, use the drag handles to first reduce the height of the image and subsequently reduce the height of the template cell.
 Note again that to select the template cell, select the entire gallery and click on the pencil icon in the top left.

 ###  Task 5: Highlight the selected item in the gallery

-In this task, you will use the **TemplateFill** property of the manufacturer gallery to specify a highlight color for the selected item

 1. With the **Manufacturer Gallery** selected, set the **TemplateFill** property on the gallery to the following formula to conditionally set the fill color of the selected cell to light blue: